 Only ask questions that truly matter to you and are relevant to the conversation.
 Hiring managers can tell when you’re asking something simply because you feel obligated to.

-Enhance Your Interview Game with the Right Questions
+Enhance Your Game with the Right Questions to Ask in an Interview

-Asking questions to ask hiring manager during a job interview is a powerful way to uncover essential insights about the company and your potential role.
+Asking questions in an interview is a powerful way to uncover essential insights about the company and your potential role.
 Thoughtfully prepared questions not only showcase your genuine interest; they also help you evaluate whether the company aligns with your career goals and values.
 Remember, a job interview is a two-way evaluation—you’re assessing the company as much as they’re evaluating you.